sonic-net/SONiC/doc/mgmt/SONiC_OC_PortChannel_Interface_HLD.md

 - PortChannel creation and deletion
 - Addition of ports to PortChannel
 - Removal of ports from PortChannel
-- Configure min-links, MTU, admin-status and IP address
+- Configure min-links, MTU, admin-status, IP address and LACP fallback.
 - Show PortChannel details

 ### 1.1.1 Functional Requirements